Mr William Collins: Portrayal

 A few months later Elizabeth is invited to visit Charlotte at her new home in Hunsford.
 Later on, he seems intent on convincing the Bennets that his pride was never injured and that he never had intentions towards Elizabeth (almost acting as if he was the one who rejected her), or any of her sisters.

 In her visit to Hunsford, Elizabeth it able to see how Mr Collins behaves with Lady Catherine de Bourgh; and is shocked; "Elizabeth soon perceived, that though this great lady was not in the commission of the peace for the county, she was a most active magistrate in her own parish, the minutest concerns of which were carried to her by Mr. Collins; and whenever any of the cottagers were disposed to be quarrelsome, discontented, or too poor, she sallied forth into the village to settle their differences, silence their complaints, and scold them into harmony and plenty."
-Meddling in the business of the Overseers of the Poor and the Justices of the Peace are actions of gross impropriety on Lady Catherine's behalf; and Mr Collins's facilitating these actions through retailing to her information given to him by parishoners in confidence amounted to a serious betrayal of trust.
-Subsequently, of course, Mr Collins will similalry abuse information given in confidence, in sharing with Lady Catherine the contents of a private letter apparently addressed to Charlotte.
+Meddling in the business of the Overseers of the Poor and the Justices of the Peace are actions of gross impropriety on Lady Catherine's behalf; and Mr Collins's facilitating these actions through retailing to her information given to him by parishioners in confidence amounted to a serious betrayal of trust.
+Subsequently, of course, Mr Collins will similarly abuse information given in confidence, in sharing with Lady Catherine the contents of a private letter apparently addressed to Charlotte.

 Mr Collins appears in the novel only a few more times, usually via letters.
 After Lydia Bennet elopes with Mr Wickham he sends a letter of consolation to Mr Bennet, in which his sympathetic tone is confusingly contrasted with his advice to cast Lydia out of the family lest her disgrace reflects on the rest of the family.
-His deference to Lady Catherine leads him to show her a confidential letter addressed to his wife Charlotte, which provided some details of the "patched-up business" by which Wickham had been pursuaded to make an honest woman of Lydia; while also suggesting that Mr Darcy and Elizabeth might soon become engaged.
+His deference to Lady Catherine leads him to show her a confidential letter addressed to his wife Charlotte, which provided some details of the "patched-up business" by which Wickham had been persuaded to make an honest woman of Lydia; while also suggesting that Mr Darcy and Elizabeth might soon become engaged.
 This causes Lady Catherine to travel to Meryton to demand Elizabeth end her relationship with Darcy and plays a significant role in the sequence of events that leads to Darcy and Elizabeth's engagement.
 At the end of the novel, Lady Catherine's fury at the engagement leads Collins and Charlotte, who is by now expecting a child, to take an extended visit to Charlotte's parents until they can no longer be the targets of her rage.